-- You must not carry out or cause or permit to be carried out operations or activities specified in the Area of Special Scientific Interest notification that are likely to damage the interests of the site and for which NIEA have neither been notified nor consented. - You must comply with terms of management notices served by NIEA or the terms of any restoration order served by a court. - You must not intentionally or recklessly destroy or damage the special flora4 of the area or disturb any of the special fauna5 (This requirement can apply to actions that take place other than on the Special Area of Conservation itself, but which have the same consequences).
+- You must not carry out or cause or permit to be carried out operations or activities specified in the Area of Special Scientific Interest (ASSI) notification that are likely to damage the interests of the site and for which DAERA/NIEA have not issued a consent. - You must comply with terms of management notices served by NIEA or the terms of any restoration order served by a court. - You must not destroy or damage the natural habitats and the habitats of species as well as disturbance of the species for which the areas has been designated.
+This requirement can apply to actions that take place other than on the SAC itself, but which have the same consequences.

-You will be deemed not to be breaking the rules for a SAC as outlined above if you have a reasonable excuse6.
+You will be deemed not to be breaking the rules for a SAC as outlined above if you have a reasonable excuse2.